If you’ve never flown on a plane before and have only done road trips, thinking about it can be both exciting and nervewracking.

 Some flights, especially those used for international travel, have USB outlets in the backs of the seats for charging.

-This is essentiall if you’re going to use your phone in flight to play music, podcasts, or take notes on or take pictures with.
+This is essential if you’re going to use your phone during the flight to play music, games, podcasts, or take notes on or take pictures with.

 18. Don’t Be Afraid of Turbulence